WRITE A REVIEW

 PROS: Good shade selection (affordable enough I can mix two, if needed.)
 Great in my large pores and wrinkles.
 Gives a very subtle glow (NO shimmer), just making my skin look BARELY dewy and pretty.
 The broad-spectrum SPF doesn't burn my very sensitive skin.
 And no fragrance to bother my skin either.Very reasonable price.Because it has SPF, I don't have to put SPF under it (and that's great, because almost all chemical SPFs I use burn my skin a bit...and the physical ones look awful in my pores/wrinkles.)
 Leaves me with a small amount of moisture in my skin throughout the day.
 (More oily skin, see "application tips.")
 Does NOT highlight my dry flakes.
 Can EVEN use this under my eyes without making my eyes look hideous, like most foundations and even most TMs do.
 This gets a "best" rating, partly because of its great ingredients, from Paula's Choice beautypedia review thingy, which is rare.Not tested on animals.CONS: Harder to find.
 (But see purchasing tips.)
 Not great coverage amount and does wear off quickly (although, it is a TM.
 But still, even for a TM, it's a light coverage.)
 I would think oily skin would have to set it with powder.
 COLORS: I would think quite pale skin would be able to wear the "lighter than light."
 I have NC 15-20 skin; I'm mostly neutral and lean slightly warm/yellow.
 When pale (15-20), I mix 2/3 "lighter than light" with 1/3 "medium."
 I also can do well with 1/3 "lighter than light" and 2/3 "light/medium." .........
 I don't go with "light" because it leans just slightly olive.
 But my skin is kind of weirdly toned where some things lean olive on me that don't on others. ("Light" is very popular in all these reviews here, so it may be my weird skin.)BUT the "light" in the FOUNDATION version (TimeBalm) is great for me when I'm pale.
 (I mix in some of the "light/medium" of that one when I'm more tan, like NC 20-25.)
 And the "lighter than light" in the FOUNDATION version (TimeBalm) seems like it really would work for very pale skin.
 When I'm tanner, about NC 20-25, I can do two parts "lighter than light" with one part "medium" and simply increase the amount of "medium," the tanner I get.
 Or when I'm a bit tanner than NC20 (and closer to 25), I can wear "light/medium" alone.
 And again, I just avoid the "light" in my mixes because of my weird skin.
 By the way, Pinterest has some great swatches for both the foundation and TM.APPLICATION TIPS: Because of my large pores, I like to pat this into pores and then smooth on with fingers.
-I can use a damp beautyblender sponge to smooth this out even more beautifully.
-To make it last a little longer and disguise my pores further, I can first use L'oreal magic perfecting primer (or MAC's Prep + Prime Skin Smoother for skintones that are NOT cool) patted into pores.
-I let it sit for at least a minute and I then apply the TM.
-(But it really performs so well in my pores, that I rarely even use the primer anymore.)
-OR for a very similar effect, you may want to set this with powder (or even use the makeup artist Wayne Goss's little trick of applying moisturizer, then loose powder, then TM or foundation.
-He describes it on his youtube channel.
-It sounds bizarre, but it works.)
+To make it last a little longer and disguise my pores, I can first pat Monistat chafing gel (or L'oreal Magic Perfecting primer for more mattifying) into my pores and applied lightly on the rest of my face, letting it set a few minutes before applying this product, OR use Covergirl Advanced Radiance Age-Defying powder (which is so kind to my wrinkles) after the TM sets a bit.
+(If I am going to be out in the heat or dancing, etc., then I use the Monistat chafing gel as a primer AND use the Covergirl Advanced Radiance powder after the TM.)
 I've seen bloggers say they like to use this as sort of a primer for foundation.
-I can absolutely see how that would be fantastic.REMOVAL TIPS: If you are prone to clogging, you may want to remove this with a cleansing oil before using your regular cleanser.PURCHASING TIPS: You can buy it online at Nordstrom.com, thebalm.com, dermstore.com, blush.com, overstock.com, and amazon.
+I can absolutely see how that would be fantastic.REMOVAL TIPS: If you are prone to clogging, you may want to remove this with a cleansing oil before using your regular cleanser.
+I don't have any trouble getting it off if I use a makeup remover wipe before my PC moisture boost cleanser.PURCHASING TIPS: You can buy it online at Nordstrom.com, thebalm.com, dermstore.com, blush.com, overstock.com, and amazon.
 Soap.com sometimes carries it and for very good prices.
 My local Kohl's carry TheBalm products, so I get to try out products using the testers.
-But I know Nordstrom is great about online returns with free shipping both ways (not sure about thebalm's policies on that.)ALTERNATES: MAC TM is quite nice; although, the fragrance may be upsetting for some people's skin.
-The foundation version,TimeBalm, is nice for a slightly dewy finish and even more coverage than this (but it's not quite as kind to my pores/wrinkles.)
+But I know Nordstrom is great about online returns with free shipping both ways.ALTERNATES: The foundation version,TimeBalm, is nice for a slightly dewy finish and even more coverage than this (but it's not quite as kind to my pores/wrinkles.)
 For more of a semi matte or satin finish, L'oreal Visible Lift Serum Absolute Advanced Age-Reversing Makeup is pretty good but not near as nice for wrinkles as this.
-This is MUCH kinder to wrinkles and pores than ANY of the Laura Mercier TMs.
+And this is MUCH kinder to wrinkles and pores than ANY of the Laura Mercier TMs.

 12 out of 14 people found this review helpful.